• Skip to main content

 Financially reviewed by Patrick Flood, CFA.

 The Harry Browne Permanent Portfolio is a simple, straightforward portfolio consisting of 4 equally-weighted assets.
-Here we’ll look at its components, historical performance, and the best ETFs to use in its implementation in 2023.
+Here we'll look at its components, historical performance, and the best ETFs to use in its construction in 2024.

 Interested in more Lazy Portfolios?
 See the full list here.